-The floor shall include the court area surrounded by a further boundary lane free from obstructions with a minimum of 2 m (Diagram 2).
-Therefore the floor shall have dimensions of a minimum of 32 m in length by a minimum of 19 m in width.
+The floor shall include the court area surrounded by a further boundary lane free from obstructions with a minimum of 2 m in width (Diagram 2).
+Therefore, the floor shall have dimensions of a minimum of 32 m in length and a minimum of 19 m in width.